C++ Copying Algorithms

 We are responsible for ensuring that the location the destination iterator points to has enough space to receive our copies.

-• out: A past-the-end iterator for the last element copied to our output range
+• out: An iterator for our destination, pointing beyond the last element that was copied

 #include <algorithm>